f5devcentral/access-labs/class4/module2/lab01.rst

 ===============================================
 .. _class4-module2-lab1:

-In this lab you will learn about the API calls necessary to build the basline Access Policy as if you had clicked **create** from GUI.
+In this lab you will learn about the API calls necessary to build the baseline Access Policy as if you had clicked **create** from GUI.
 The graphic below depicts the basic flow required for creating a policy via API.

      |image100|